Suavevillain/SwavConfigs/READMe.md

-#Hello Word
-This is just my config files.
-Be good to your fellow humans if you ever read this. :)
+I put my Linux config files here.
+Be well and good to other humans.